 Similarly to the points above, improving your knowledge of your audiences will help you reach out to them more authentically and personally.
 In this day and age, customers stick with brands they trust, and a big part of earning that trust is being able to speak to them in their language.

-Your audience might not just be the people you’re already working to target.
+Your ideal audience might not be limited to the people you’re already working to target.
 Audience analysis can give you insight into niche segments, allowing you to reach out to groups that you may not even know exist yet.